For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 Our team of expertly trained and certified environmental professionals can provide technical analysis to produce report that highlights the key elements of a project and its intended location.

-Phase III Site Remediation oversight
+Phase III Site Remediation Oversight

 Brownfields Development Management